Daniel Coronell

-Daniel Alfonso Coronell Castañeda (Bogotá, October 25 of 1964) is a Colombian journalist and columnist.
-He has been news director for RCN, Noticias Uno and president of Univision News, the news division of Univision, until August 1, 2021.
+Daniel Alfonso Coronell Castañeda (Bogotá, October 25, 1964) is a Colombian journalist and Businessperson shareholder of the media Plural Comunicaciones.
+He has been the news director for RCN, Noticias Uno, and president of Univision News, the news division of Univision, until August 1, 2021.
 In September 2021 he was appointed as president of the weekly news magazine Cambio.
 In October 2021, Coronell started working for W Radio Colombia.

-For fourteen consecutive years he has been chosen as the most read columnist by opinion leaders in Colombia according to a 2020 poll carried out by the agency Cifras y Conceptos.
-His op-ed column, the most widely read in Colombia, used to be published in Semana, but following his departure from the weekly magazine it started being published in the online portal Los Danieles, which he co-created with Daniel Samper Ospina, and which features op-eds by Antonio Caballero (until his death in 2021), Ana Bejarano, and Daniel Samper Pizano.
+For fourteen consecutive years he has been chosen as the most-read columnist by opinion leaders in Colombia according to a 2020 poll carried out by the agency Cifras y Conceptos.
+His op-ed column, the most widely read in Colombia, used to be published in Semana, but following his departure from the weekly magazine, it started being published in the online portal Los Danieles, which he co-created with Daniel Samper Ospina, and which features op-eds by Antonio Caballero (until he died in 2021), Ana Bejarano, and Daniel Samper Pizano.